FabioRomagnolo/WorkspaceCleaningRobot/README.md

 # WorkspaceCleaningRobot
 This is an universitary project developed for the "Smart Robotics" course provided by the University of Modena and Reggio Emilia.
-The ROS simulation aims to show the capability of robot to accomplish the task of cleaning a workspace in a collaborative context, using techniques of Deep Learning and Computer Vision together with classical Robotics methods.
+The ROS simulation aims to show the capability of robot to accomplish the task of cleaning a workspace in a collaborative context, using techniques of Deep Learning and Computer Vision together with classical Robotics approaches.

 The robot model seen in the simulation is the following real one: [Franka Emika](https://www.franka.de/).